hexa2k9/vm-php/README.md

 In the future, I hope to abstract these Puppet scripts into a more modular form.
 For now, they suit my own immediate needs.

+## Getting Started

+1. Clone this repository to your computer
+2. Specify your MySQL database settings in `provision/modules/mysql/manifests/params.pp`
+3. Specify your nginx website domain in `provision/modules/nginx/manifests/params.pp`
+4. Run `vagrant up`

+When your virtual machine is ready:

+* Access your website on host or guest port `8080`
+* Access the xhprof UI on host or guest port `8081`
+* Listen for remote xdebug communication on host port `9000`

 ## Software

 * nginx